An Official Website of the Commonwealth of Kentucky

 Following the encouraging findings of the habitat feasibility study and the public meetings, KDFWR determined to pursue elk restoration.
 Donor herds in six western states – Arizona, Kansas, North Dakota, New Mexico, Oregon and Utah – were located, and elk capture began in December 1997.
 After capture, all elk underwent disease testing and were prepared for release in Kentucky.
 Elk translocation to Kentucky occurred from 1997 through 2002, during which time 1541 elk were released into the Kentucky elk restoration zone.

-The Kentucky elk restoration zone encompasses 16 counties total of over 4.3 million acres.
+The Kentucky elk restoration zone encompasses 16 counties total of more than 4.1 million acres.
 Human land use within the elk restoration zone has resulted in a landscape mosaic of approximately 80% deciduous forest, 10% active and reclaimed surface mine, 9% agricultural or cleared land, and 1% urban matrix.
 The original restoration zone included 14 counties, but Whitley and McCreary Counties were added in 2004 to provide a travel corridor between the Kentucky elk restoration zone and the Tennessee elk restoration zone.

 The Elk Decade

 Technical Proposal for Free-Ranging Elk in Kentucky

 The Kentucky elk project is widely regarded as one of the most successful wildlife restoration efforts in the eastern United States and elk have now been thriving in the Commonwealth for over 20 years.
 Over this period, KDFWR has transitioned from restoring a once-vanished species to managing a sustainable wildlife resource.